bright/new-www/_posts/2017-12-12-spring-mvc-multi-tenacy.md

 }
 ```

 The above would only allow up to 10 request per second from the same IP address.
 Any request that comes in at higher rate would be queued up to specified capacity (`burst=20`).
-Any request above the limit would get rejected with 503.
+Any request above the limit would get rejected with 503 status code.

 The nginx approach is battle tested and fairly easy to apply.
 Instead of using IP address it would be better to group requests by a tenant identifier.
 However, it may not be easy to determine exactly which tenant is making the request unless the information is easily available in the request headers.
 For that matter it is good to consider sending the API client identification using a custom HTTP header.
 For instance if the API client provides `X-Tenant-Id: tenant.1` you can use it as `limit_req_zone $http_x_tenant_id zone=mylimit:10m rate=10r/s;`.
 When using JWT, you often can determine _who_ is making the request by parsing the `Authorization` header value.

 ## Spring MVC request rate limit

 It is often not feasible to apply the request rate limit at the reverse proxy level.
 In such scenario we can apply the limit inside Spring MVC application.
-The first solution that comes to mind is to apply create a [Servlet Filter](http://www.oracle.com/technetwork/java/filters-137243.html).
-[There are serveral solutions](https://stackoverflow.com/questions/10127472/servlet-filter-very-simple-rate-limiting-filter-allowing-bursts) available including a [DoSFilter that is part of Jetty project](https://www.eclipse.org/jetty/javadoc/9.4.7.v20170914/org/eclipse/jetty/servlets/DoSFilter.html).
+For start one can try suing [Servlet Filter](http://www.oracle.com/technetwork/java/filters-137243.html).
+[There are several solutions](https://stackoverflow.com/questions/10127472/servlet-filter-very-simple-rate-limiting-filter-allowing-bursts) available including a [DoSFilter that is part of Jetty project](https://www.eclipse.org/jetty/javadoc/9.4.7.v20170914/org/eclipse/jetty/servlets/DoSFilter.html).

-Using a ready-made Servlet Filter is often sufficient expecially when the existing customization options suit our needs.
-In case of our client however we wanted the limits to depend on the size of the client.
+Using a ready-made Servlet Filter is often sufficient especially when the available customization options suit our needs.
+In case of our client however, we wanted the limits to depend on the _size_ of the client.
 In other words the more service you buy, the more resources are available to you.
-Morover I wanted to have a have fine-grained controll at **a controller action** level.
+Moreover, I wanted to have a have fine-grained control at **a controller action** level.
 To my surprise such behavior was not easy to accomplish using [AsyncHandlerInterceptor](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/AsyncHandlerInterceptor.html).
-However I did find a way to achieve a desired result using a mix of extensivility points and hacks.
+Fortunately I did find a way to achieve a desired result using a mix of extensibility points and hacks.

 The first step is to customize [`RequestMappingHandlerAdapter`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/mvc/method/annotation/RequestMappingHandlerAdapter.html) used by Spring MVC to transform `@RequestMapping` annotation into handler classes.
 The following configuration class in Kotlin achieves just that: